 You can be overweight at any age, from childhood to old-age pensioner, and each part of our life brings different temptations and problems.

-School lunches are often stodgy, while canteen choices with strong emphasis on high-fat burgers, chips and pies, competing with less-than appetizing cold, limp salads, are also a danger.
-An attractively presented packed lunch is better alternative.
+School lunches are often stodgy, while canteen choices with a strong emphasis on high-fat burgers, chips, and pies, competing with less-than-appetizing cold, limp salads, are also a danger.
+An attractively presented packed lunch is a better alternative.

 Teatime is a problem for school children, just home and very hungry.
 Sitting watching television munching a carrot is not going to satisfy the urge for carbohydrates.
 A huge tea followed big super piles on the calories.
 One way out?
-Divide a day’s reasonable amount of food into five smallish meals ; breakfast, lunch, tea, main evening meal and a small snack before bedtime.
-Plan ahead and remember high-fiber foods are more filling.
+Divide a day’s reasonable amount of food into five smallish meals; breakfast, lunch, tea, main evening meal, and a small snack before bedtime.
+Plan and remember high-fiber foods are more filling.

 When you go out to work you often eat out cafes or restaurants. when choosing from a menu, try to stick to thin soups, melon or grapefruit for starters.
 Avoid potted meats or shrimps, Pâté, anything with pastry, or fried.
-For a main course, try to steer your way round the rich, fatty dishes – avoid anything with cheese, butter or cream.
+For the main course, try to steer your way around the rich, fatty dishes – avoid anything with cheese, butter or cream.